Norbert Michelisz: Early career

 Michelisz was the 2006 Hungarian Suzuki Swift Cup champion, and in 2007 he won the Hungarian Renault Clio Cup.

-In 2008 he competed in the Hungarian SEAT León Supercup, where he finished as runner-up.
+In 2008, Michelisz competed in the Hungarian SEAT León Supercup, where he finished as runner-up.
 He drove in the SEAT León Eurocup, winning one race at Monza, and finishing 14th overall.
-The win in the SEAT León Eurocup led to a drive in the FIA World Touring Car Championship, competing in two rounds at Okayama for the SEAT backed SUNRED Engineering team.
+The win in the SEAT León Eurocup led to a drive in the FIA World Touring Car Championship, competing in two rounds at Okayama for the SEAT-backed SUNRED Engineering team.
 After retiring in race one, he finished sixteenth in the second race.

-In 2009 he was the best scorer in the León Eurocup round at Porto, winning WTCC participation at Brands Hatch.
+In 2009, Michelisz was the best scorer in the León Eurocup round at Porto, winning WTCC participation at Brands Hatch.
 He went on to win the León Eurocup title in September.
 This won him a drive for SEAT Sport in a SEAT León TDI at the 2009 European Touring Car Cup.
 He scored pole position and won the first race, but finished the second race in fifth, meaning he finished third in the overall standings, behind established touring car drivers James Thompson and Franz Engstler.

 2010-2017: World Touring Car Championship (WTCC)

 Michelisz competing in the 2011 World Touring Car Championship.

-In 2010 he completed his first full season with SEAT León TDI in Zengő-Dension Team.
-He gained his first podium at Okayama in Race 1 after disqualification of Andy Priaulx and Augusto Farfus.
-Last race of the season he won his maiden victory in WTCC at Macau.
-He finished 9th in the championship with 104 points.
-He won the Rookie Challenge in that year.
+In 2010, Michelisz completed his first full season with SEAT León TDI in Zengő-Dension Team.
+He gained his first podium at Okayama in Race 1 after the disqualification of Andy Priaulx and Augusto Farfus.
+In the last race of the season, he won his maiden victory in WTCC at Macau.
+He finished ninth in the championship with 104 points.
+He won the Rookie Challenge that year.

-In 2011 he switched to a BMW 320 TC with his Zengő-Dension Team.
+In 2011, Michelisz switched to a BMW 320 TC with his Zengő-Dension Team.
 He scored his only podium finish in the season at Hungaroring.
-In both races he posted fastest lap.
-In overall he was 9th again with 88 points.
+In both races, he posted the fastest lap.
+Overall, he was ninth again with 88 points.